 Code Description M-7 Medicare disallowed or denied payment.
 This code applies when Medicare denies the claim for reasons related to policy (not billing errors), or the member's lifetime benefit, spell of illness, or yearly allotment of available benefits is exhausted.
-For Medicare Part A, use M-7 in the following instances (all three criteria must be met): The provider is identified in ForwardHealth files as certified for Medicare Part A. The member is eligible for Medicare Part A. • The service is covered by Medicare Part A but is denied by Medicare Part A due to frequency limitations, diagnosis restrictions, or exhausted benefits.
-For Medicare Part B, use M-7 in the following instances (all three criteria must be met): The provider is identified in ForwardHealth files as certified for Medicare Part B. The member is eligible for Medicare Part B. The service is covered by Medicare Part B but is denied by Medicare Part B due to frequency limitations, diagnosis restrictions, or exhausted benefits.
+For Medicare Part A, use M-7 in the following instances (all three criteria must be met): The provider is identified in ForwardHealth files as certified for Medicare Part A. The member is eligible for Medicare Part A. The service is covered by Medicare Part A but is denied by Medicare Part A due to frequency limitations, diagnosis • The service is covered by Medicare Fart A but is defined by Medicare Fart A due to frequency minitations, diagnosis restrictions, or exhausted benefits.
+For Medicare Part B, use M-7 in the following instances (all three criteria must be met): The provider is identified in ForwardHealth files as certified for Medicare Part B. The member is eligible for Medicare Part B. The includer is englobe for Medicare Part B. The service is covered by Medicare Part B but is denied by Medicare Part B due to frequency limitations, diagnosis restrictions, or exhausted benefits.
 M-8 Noncovered Medicare service.
 This code may be used when Medicare was not billed because the service is not covered in this circumstance.
-For Medicare Part A, use M-8 in the following instances (all three criteria must be met): The provider is identified in ForwardHealth files as certified for Medicare Part A. The member is eligible for Medicare Part A. The member is englise for medicate rat in.
-The service is usually covered by Medicare Part A but not in this circumstance (e.g., member's diagnosis).
+For Medicare Part A, use M-8 in the following instances (all three criteria must be met): The provider is identified in ForwardHealth files as certified for Medicare Part A. The member is eligible for Medicare Part A. The service is usually covered by Medicare Part A but not in this circumstance (e.g., member's diagnosis).
 For Medicare Part B, use M-8 in the following instances (all three criteria must be met): The provider is identified in ForwardHealth files as certified for Medicare Part B. The member is eligible for Medicare Part B. The service is usually covered by Medicare Part B but not in this circumstance (e.g., member's diagnosis).